Georgia

 Online sports betting in The Peach State

-It seems that each year, Georgia has gotten closer and closer to completing the legalization of sports betting.
+It seems that each year, Georgia has gotten closer and closer to legalizing sports betting.
 Unfortunately, coming close is not enough to make something legal regarding bills, laws, and amendments.

 Advocates of sports betting in GA have tried to legalize it in several ways, including through a vote or strictly through the legislative process, but both methods have hit roadblocks.
-Most states still in the process of legalizing sports betting have encountered problems with the local tribes that operate gambling in the state, but that is not an issue in GA.
+Most states still in the process of legalizing sports betting have encountered problems with local tribes that operate gambling in their states, but that is not an issue in GA.

 In 2023 alone, the state introduced three sports betting bills, all of which would have legalized mobile sports betting.
 After gaining considerable momentum, SB 57, HB 380, and SR 140 died during legislative sessions on March 6, 2023.
 The Senate voted against SB 57 and SR 140, while HB 380 did not pass the House.

 Since no casinos or racetracks exist in GA, the state has an open market that is appealing to brand-name operators.
-This is a big reason why the Entain Foundation, part owner of BetMGM, decided to meet with state legislators to explain the benefits the state would receive if they legalized sports betting.
+This is a major reason the Entain Foundation, a part-owner of BetMGM, decided to meet with state legislators to explain the benefits the state would receive if it legalized sports betting.

-Most recently, in 2024, neither SR 579 nor SB 386 was voted on by the House on the last day of the yearly legislative session.
-One of the biggest reasons was lawmakers' inability to agree on how they would spend the taxes made from sports betting.
-This means Georgia residents will need to wait at least another year.
+In 2024, neither SR 579 nor SB 386 was voted on by the House on the last day of the yearly legislative session.
+One of the biggest reasons was lawmakers' inability to agree on how to spend the taxes generated by sports betting.
+During the 2025 legislative session, Rep. Matt Hatchett introduced a sports betting bill that would legalize the industry through the state lottery.
+Despite that bill not making it out of the committee, Hatchett reintroduced it in 2026 as HB 910, and it has been assigned to the Higher Education Committee.

 The role of Georgia’s mega-churches in the anti-gambling lobby – Why is betting still banned?